VenkataBhaskarr/cd-testrepo/README.md

 ### Create a simple nodejs server and push it to github

 ### create an aws ec2 instance and clone the server into the machine and run it there locally
-    - git pull origin main
+    - git pull origin main         ## pm2 is a process maanger which lets our process runs even when we logput of the ece instance
     - npm install
     - pm2 kill
     - pm2 start index.js